 - 1. Appeal allowed. - 2.
 That the judgment for the Respondents be set aside. - 3.
-In lieu thereof, Order that there be judgment for the Appellant in an amount to be assessed in this Court, or alternatively on remitter. - In the alternative, there be a new trial ordered pursuant to ss 28(1)(f) and 30 of the Federal Court of Australia Act 1976 (Cth).
+In lieu thereof, Order that there be judgment for the Appellant in an amount to be assessed in this Court, or alternatively on remitter. - 3A In the alternative, there be a new trial ordered pursuant to ss 28(1)(f) and 30 of the Federal Court of Australia Act 1976 (Cth) and a direction made that the Second